-Community Engagement

-On September 21, 2021, a Community Meeting (CALUC) was hosted by the Burnside Gorge Community Association Land Use Committee, with the Downtown Resident's Association in attendance.
-A presentation was made, followed by a question period.
-Topics raised by community attendees were primarily general enquiries that focused on the final development, rather than the process or details of the rezoning.
-The Acting Chair of the Art Gallery of Greater Victoria voiced their enthusiastic support for the project.
+Community Engagement On September 21, 2021, a Community Meeting (CALUC) was hosted by the Burnside Gorge Community Association Land Use Committee, with some representatives of the Downtown Resident's Association in attendance.
+There was a presentation by the design team and developer, followed by a question period.
+Topics raised by attendees were primarily focused on the final form of the development, and not details of the proposed CD Zone.
+The Chair of the Art Gallery of Greater Victoria Board of Directors voiced their enthusiastic support for the project.

-The current application resubmission includes revisions that respond to City requirements as well as some neighbourhood requests.
-Per the City's process, both CALUC committees were contacted to offer presentation of the revised application.
-The CALUC members reviewed the revised submission documents and determined that another official CALUC meeting was not necessary.
+A revision to the rezoning application was made in June 2023 at which time both CALUC's were contacted and offered a presentation of the revised proposal.
+The CALUC members reviewed the submission documents and determined that another official CALUC meeting was not necessary.